 Fransje van der Waals

-- Professor of Global Health Education, Department of Global Health, Academic Medical Center, University of Amsterdam
+- Professor of Global Health Education, Department of Global Health, Amsterdam UMC, University of Amsterdam

 Fransje van der Waals (PhD) received her MD degree from the Faculty of Medicine of the University of Amsterdam in 1978 and her PhD degree from the same University in 1995.
 In 1978 she was a Fogarty Fellow at the Child and Family Research Branch, National Institutes of Health, Bethesda, Maryland, USA and in 1983 undertook a second fellowship at the Laboratory of Central Nervous System Studies of the NIH, Bethesda, Maryland, USA.